 If a student withdraws, (officially or unofficially), any Federal Aid received is subject to the "Return of Title IV Funds."
-The withdrawal date is the date the Office of the Registrar receives and stamps the withdrawal form (usually the start date of the withdrawal process).
+For officially withdrawn students, the withdrawal date is the date the Office of the Registrar receives and stamps the withdrawal form (usually the start date of the withdrawal process).
+For unofficially withdrawn students, the withdrawal date is the midpoint of the term or the last reported date of an academically related activity, whichever is later.

 A percentage of unearned funds will be returned to the proper fund.
 The number of calendar days attended during the term is divided by the total number of calendar days in the term.
 The resulting percentage is multiplied by the student's Title IV (excluding FWS) aid for the term.
 This is the new amount the student is entitled to receive (paying Pell first).
 The following formula will be used to determine return of funds: